The Complete Guide to Buying a Condo

 With the internet, real estate statistics and listings are elementary for anyone to view.
 Take some time to understand your local market.

-• How long is the work commute to most jobs in your area from this location (using Google Maps)?
+- How long is the work commute to most jobs in your area from this location (using Google Maps)?
+Consider the benefits of choosing a condo near mass transportation, which can make commuting and accessing city amenities much easier.

 Check crime statistics and the sex offender registry